-The Natural Resources Wales woodland areas and land areas shown in this release relate to areas previously owned or managed by Forestry Commission Wales.
+The Natural Resources Wales woodland areas shown in this release relate to areas previously owned or managed by Forestry Commission Wales.
 They exclude any areas previously owned or managed by other parts of Natural Resources Wales, such as the former Environment Agency Wales and the former Countryside Council for Wales.

-The area of woodland in the UK at 31 March 2015 is estimated to be 3.15 million hectares (Table 1).
+The area of woodland in the UK at 31 March 2016 is estimated to be 3.16 million hectares (Table 1).
 This represents 13% of the total land area in the UK, 10% in England, 15% in Wales, 18% in Scotland and 8% in Northern Ireland.

-0.87 million hectares of woodland in the UK (28%) is owned or managed by the Forestry Commission (in England and Scotland), Natural Resources Wales or the Forest Service (in Northern Ireland).
+0.86 million hectares of woodland in the UK (27%) is owned or managed by the Forestry Commission (in England and Scotland), Natural Resources Wales or the Forest Service (in Northern Ireland).